zdravkov/kendo-docs/api/mobile/scroller.md

 pullOffset, indicating that pullToRefresh will occur.
 Has effect only when the pullToRefresh option is set to true.

+### useNative `Boolean`*(default: false)*

+ If set to true, the scroller will use the native scrolling available in the current platform.
+This should help with form issues on some platforms (namely Android and WP8).
+Keep in mind that some platforms do not have native one finger scrolling (iOS < 5, Android < 3).

 ## Methods

 ### destroy